 Cross Country Trail Ride to Bear Camp- for riders searching a challenge!

 Arrive around 5 pm.
 Meet your mount already saddled up in the ring.
-You’ll get the opportunity to test your assigned horse, we’ll make sure the saddle fits your seat properly, and that you feel comfortable and safe.
+You’ll get the opportunity to ride your assigned horse, we’ll make sure the saddle fits your seat properly.

-After breakfast and a good night sleep we head out next morning on this beautiful very scenic trail.
+Next morning after breakfast and a good night sleep we head out on a beautiful very scenic trail.

 Arrival after 5pm and test ride your horse